 A DPIA should be conducted as early as possible within any new project lifecycle, so that its findings and recommendations can be incorporated into the design of the processing operation.

-Known as privacy by design, the embedding of data privacy features into the design of projects can have the following benefits:
+Known as privacy by design, the embedding of data privacy features in the design of projects can have the following benefits:

 - Potential problems are identified at an early stage.

-- Addressing problems early will often be simpler and less costly.
+- Addressing problems early will often be easier and cheaper.